ILIAS-eLearning/ILIAS/tests/README.md

 ### Naming
 "Rework test names and code to tell stories."
-(Langr 2015) This means to treat the test as a specification which tells everything about the behaviours of a class.
+(Langr 2015) This means to treat the tests as a specification which tells everything about the behaviours of a class.

 #### Class